 To appeal a grade for a course, the student should first discuss the grade with the faculty for the course.
-If the student is not satisfied with the outcome of this discussion, the student may file a subsequent appeal with the Associate Dean of the College or the Director of Student Services in the School of Continuing and Professional Studies.
-In the event that the student is not satisfied with the outcome at that level, or if there is not an intermediary, an appeal may be submitted to the Executive Dean of the College or the Academic Dean of the School of Continuing and Professional Studies.
-The Executive Dean for the College or the Academic Dean for the School of Continuing and Professional Studies is the final appeal.

-For additional information, see http://www.philau.edu/studentgrievances/.
+If the student is not satisfied with the outcome of this discussion, traditional day undergraduate students may file a subsequent appeal with the Associate or Academic Dean of their College and students in the School of Continuing and Professional Studies may file a subsequent appeal with the Director of Student Services.
+In the event that the student is not satisfied with the outcome at that level, or if there is not an intermediary, an appeal may be submitted to the Executive Dean of the College or the Director of the School of Continuing and Professional Studies.
+The Executive Dean for the College or the Director of the School of Continuing and Professional Studies is the final appeal.
+For additional information, see www.philau.edu/studentgrievances/.